Ireland '23 - Day 4 & 5 - Dublin to Killarney

 Monday afternoon on one of the main streets

-It was a quiet afternoon in Killarney.
-I purchased hiking socks at an outdoor equipment store and had a coffee at a French Cafe.
-Killarney of course has a lot of restaurants & a handful of traditional pubs, and you can hear Irish traditional music here, every night of the year.
+It was a quiet Monday afternoon in Killarney.
+I purchased hiking socks at a small outdoor equipment store and had a coffee at a French Cafe.
+Killarney of course has a lot of restaurants and pubs, some which have traditional Irish music every night of the year.
+You can always recognize Pubs here by the smokers lounging around in front.

-I enjoyed dinner at Randle's, the hotel being situated on a bluff, with a view looking over the rooftops to the surrounding mountains.
-A small natural gas fireplace added ambience & the food here was impressive.
+Randle's is situated on a natural bluff, so the dining room looks over the local rooftops to the surrounding mountains.
+A small natural gas fireplace adds ambience & the food here was impressive.

 On Tuesday, I was up early again, enjoying Barry's tea while reading the Judge's book, prior to an 8 am breakfast.
-An inch of rain plus wind was predicted for the day.
+An inch of rain plus wind was predicted for that day.

 Torq Waterfall - I was the only one on the 9 am HOHO bus to the waterfall car park & took the moderate (blue) trail.
 It was a little rainy, but not cold or windy.